jsommers/switchyard/documentation/installation.rst

  * Ubuntu LTS releases from 14.04 and later
  * Fedora 21

 Note that these are all Unix-based systems.
-Switchyard may be enhanced in the future to support Windows-based systems, but there no plans currently to do so.
-Ubuntu and macOS get the most testing of the above operating systems.
+Switchyard may be enhanced in the future to support Windows-based systems.
+Ubuntu (current LTS) and macOS receive the most testing of Unix-based operating systems.

 ---